 And where you can celebrate in Bangkok

 As Thai festivals go, Loy Krathong is probably the second most well-known and popular after the new year Songkran festivities.
 It is also arguably the most picturesque and romantic, filling waterways and skies up and down the country with floating krathong and lanterns.
-In 2020 the festival will be celebrated on Saturday October 31.

 Like many such festivals, there are several tales as to the history of Loy Krathong, which takes place on the night of the full moon of the twelfth lunar month, usually in late October / early November.
 While the most common story is that the festival originated in the era during which Sukhothai was the capital of what is now Thailand, other writings suggest that it came about in the early days of the Bangkok period as a way of honouring the Buddha.
 Small floating vessels known as krathong, released on rivers, lakes and ponds, contain a candle used to pay respect to the Buddha, while the floating nature of the krathong itself symbolises letting go of hatred and anger.